polyphony-chat/docs/docs/APIs/Core/Routes: Registration needed.md

 `/p2core/session/idcert`

-Rotate your keys for a given ID-Cert.
+Rotate your keys for a given session.
 The `session_id` in the supplied `csr` must correspond to the session token used in the `authorization`-Header.

 #### Request